-Requirements: The successful candidate must have a DVM degree or equivalent, and have achieved ACVS Large Animal board certification or have completed residency training with credentials accepted by ACVS.
-Preference will be given to candidates with ACVS-LA certification, advanced degree(s), a track record in scholarship, and/or prior research training.
+REQUIREMENTS: The successful candidate must have a degree or equivalent and have achieved board-eligibility or board certification in the American College of Veterinary Anesthesia and Analgesia or the European College of Veterinary Anesthesia and Analgesia.
+Preference will be given to candidates with advanced degree(s), track record in scholarship, and prior research training.

-Professional opportunities: Illinois has a tradition of excellence as a Land Grant University and a Tier One Research University.
-The College of Veterinary Medicine is lauded for our unique clinically-integrated professional veterinary curriculum and is supported by innovators in teaching, learning, course design, continuing education, and medical illustration.
-The College is also focused on advancing clinical, applied and translational research efforts across the college and university by developing quality relationships with world-class scientists and investigators.
-With these resources, the motivated candidate will find significant opportunity and support to craft a fulfilling and rewarding career.
+PROFESSIONAL OPPORTUNITIES: The University of Illinois has a tradition of excellence as a Land Grant University and a Tier One Research University.
+The College of Veterinary Medicine has an innovative professional veterinary curriculum and is focusing on expanding integration of clinical, applied and basic research efforts across the college and university.
+A motivated candidate will find many opportunities to build a fulfilling and rewarding career.

-Personal opportunities: Urbana-Champaign offers the residential advantages of a medium-sized university city, including a rich experience of farm-to-table cuisine, music, art, all-season outdoor activities, and other life-enriching opportunities.
-In 2010, Illinois received top rankings by Harvard University’s Collaborative on Academic Careers in Higher Education for its pre-tenure practices promoting work and home balance.
+PERSONAL OPPORTUNITIES: Urbana-Champaign offers the residential advantages of a medium-sized university city, excellent cultural opportunities, and a high quality of life.
+In 2010, the University of Illinois at Urbana-Champaign received top rankings by Harvard University's Collaborative on Academic Careers in Higher Education for its pre-tenure practices in balancing work and home.